 Looking for the best dishes and street food to eat in Bangkok?

-The city’s food is mostly experienced on the streets.
-Bangkok’s vibrant street food scene will definitely satisfy your appetite, as you might want to eat up whatever the smiling vendors are ready to serve you.
+Much Bangkok’s food can be experienced on the buzzing streets of this vast city.
+The vibrant street food scene will definitely satisfy your appetite, as you might want to eat up whatever the smiling vendors are ready to serve you.

-Let us guide you in this teeming city and discover what and where the locals eat.
-We'll guide you through the streets of Bangkok and show you the top dishes, foods, and drinks this city has to offer!
-(Insects, anyone?)
+Discover what and where the locals eat.
+We’ll guide you through the streets of this teeming city and show you the top dishes, foods, and drinks this city has to offer!
+Insects, anyone?

 Thai Fried Noodles (Pad Thai)

-Even though the locals don’t eat as much Pad Thai as you’d think, you cannot leave Bangkok without having tried good Pad Thai.
-For the world out there it is to Thailand what bread is to France or what poutine is to Canada.
-This fried noodle, bean sprout, egg, tofu, and green onion wok-fry dish with shrimps, pork or chicken is like a national dish in Thailand, with a very interesting historical background.
+Even though the locals don’t eat as much Pad Thai as you’d think, you can’t leave Bangkok without having tried an excellent one.
+For the rest of the world, Pad Thai is to Thailand what bread is to France or poutine to Canada.
+It’s almost like a national dish with an interesting historical background.
+In this dish, fried noodles are mixed with bean sprouts, tofu, eggs, and green onion and can be combined with either shrimps, pork, or chicken.
 Try making it your own by adding any combination of lime juice, fish sauce, chilli, sugar, or peanuts!

-Wanna learn how to make a Pad Thai like a local?
-Go for a cooking class in Bangkok!
+Want to learn how to make a Pad Thai like a local?
+Check out a cooking class in Bangkok!

 Green Curry (Kaeng Khiao Wan)